kai-init/laravel-normcache/README.md

 ## Redis Cluster

-Normcache is designed for Redis Cluster from the ground up.
+Normcache is optimised for Redis Cluster.
 Every key uses a hash tag derived from the model class name — `{post}`, `{user}`, etc. — so all keys for a given model land on the same cluster slot.
 This means:

 - `MGET` batches across an entire result set are always single-slot and never cross node boundaries.
 - Lua scripts (`EVAL`) that combine a version read + data fetch in one round trip are always operating on co-located keys.